shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Leverages existing open-source tooling (Python, dbt Core, Iceberg) and avoids premium PaaS licensing.
 Infrastructure costs are more predictable (fixed VM/node costs).
 Contoso retains the option to deploy on whichever cloud offers the best pricing for a given client.
 - **Con:** Operational overhead constitutes a significant hidden cost: Contoso must staff and train a team to manage Kubernetes clusters, perform upgrades, handle incident response, and maintain custom tooling — essentially operating as a SaaS provider.
 These labour costs may offset the savings from avoiding PaaS premiums.

 > **Trade-off:** The cost comparison is not straightforward.
 Option 1 shifts spend from **people** (ops engineers) to **platform** (Azure fees); Option 2 does the reverse.
-The optimal choice depends on Contoso's internal cost structure and client pricing model.
-For clients subscribing to a Contoso-managed SaaS, Option 1's consumption model may be more efficient at scale.
-For clients requiring self-hosted deployments, Option 2 avoids double-billing for cloud services the client already pays for.
+However, platform spend is predictable and scales sub-linearly, while ops labour scales linearly. **Recommendation: For a SaaS business like E360, Option 1's consumption model is structurally more efficient at scale — Contoso should invest in platform capability, not headcount.
+Microsoft's partnership investment and potential EA pricing further tilts the economics in Option 1's favour.**

 ---